tschwenger/tab_editor_csharp_update_script_examples/json_mass_measure_scripting.md

 * note, developer still needs to create and code the base measure and everything else will cascade down
 * also note, the ytd, ptd, and qtd work for a non contiguous date table, note that it is better practice to use a contiguous date table so that standard time intelligence functions can be used (ie totalytd, sameperiodaslastyear, datesytd etc)
+* all the developer needs to do after copying and replacing is to insert the script into the model bim file via sublime text or any text editor.

             ,
                       {